 - PCP usually comes in the form of tablets, capsules or powders of various colours.
 It is usually swallowed, sniffed or injected, but is sometimes smoked.

-- Ketamine can be made into tablets or pills, or dissolved in liquid.
+- Ketamine is used by medical practitioners and veterinarians as an aesthetic.
+It is often used illegally as a hallucinogenic drug.
+It can be made into tablets or pills, or dissolved in liquid.
 It is usually swallowed, snorted or injected.

 - Magic mushrooms can be cooked, boiled into a drink or eaten raw.